cdelgehier/oio-docs/doc/source/sandbox-guide/quickstart.rst

 Learn
 -----

-Read about :ref:`OpenIO SDS architecture <ref-user-guide>` and make yourself familiar with the terminology.
+Read about the :ref:`Solution <ref-solution-key-characteristics>` or the :ref:`Core concepts <ref-solution-core-concepts>` and make yourself familiar with the terminology.

 Develop